“It’s a Robot” – An Underrated Twist

 And I think it’s brilliant.
 It’s a bit of a cheat, to be sure, but who cares?
 It’s amazing, and there are times when something amazing completely overrides the fact that it might also be technically flawed.

-It helps tremendously that Ash being a robot isn’t really the most critical revelation of the scene, even though it’s the most memorable one.
-This might be the most brilliant aspect of the moment: it takes a well-telegraphed “twist” and enhances it by adding something truly unexpected, so that what you might have already guessed feels less important than the part you didn’t know, even though the part you didn’t know is actually less important than the part you guessed.
+It helps tremendously that Ash being a robot isn’t really the most critical revelation of the scene, even though it’s the most memorable one.1 This might be the most brilliant aspect of the moment: it takes a potentially more expected “twist” and enhances it by adding something almost impossible to guess, so that what you might have already sussed out feels less important than the part you didn’t know, even though the part you didn’t know is actually less important than the part you guessed.

-Because you could predict that Ash was untrustworthy based on what’s laid out earlier in the film.
+Because you could predict that something was fishy about the crew’s early awakening from cryo-sleep, and you could predict that Ash was untrustworthy based on what’s laid out earlier in the film.
 His override of safety protocols, his protectiveness of the Alien, his testiness with Ripley, the fact that he’s a last-minute addition to the crew.
 These are all clues that he’s up to something, but are also cleverly presented as defensible.
 He overrode safety protocols, but he wasn’t the only one demanding that Kane be let inside, and you could say he was just following the orders of the captain.
 He seems fascinated by the facehugger, but he’s the Science Officer, of course he’s fascinated.
 He desperately tells Parker not to try to kill the Alien when it first pops out of Kane’s chest, but we’ve seen by then that it bleeds acid that could eat through the ship and get them all killed, and Parker’s looking to go after it with a knife.
 As for him being a late addition to the crew that the others have never worked with before, well, that’s not necessarily his fault.

-Still, it’s not all that surprising when he turns out to be the “human” villain of the piece, so Scott added the surprise that he’s not human after all.
-But then, just to add to the horror and strangeness of it all, he makes Ash unlike almost any other android / robot anyone had ever seen in fiction before (or at least in recent history), and most that have been seen since.
+Nonetheless it’s not all that surprising when he turns out to be the “human” villain of the piece, so the filmmakers added the surprise that he’s not human after all.
+But then, just to add to the horror and strangeness of it all, Ash is unlike almost any other android / robot anyone had ever seen in fiction before (or at least in recent history), and most that have been seen since.
 He is not metal and gears under human skin like Yul Brenner’s gunman in 1973’s Westworld.
 His wires and circuitry look more like strange veins and organs.
 He’s a callback to the original use of the word “robot” from the science-fiction play R.U.R. about synthetic-organic, artificial humanoids.

 Still, for its time Ash being a robot was a moment powerful enough to make at least one man pass out upon seeing it.
 It deserves to be brought up more often among the great movie twists of all time.